benhook1013/space-game/README.md

 ## 🧩 MVP Features

 - Touch/joystick movement and shooting
-- One enemy type with collision and random spawns
+- Enemy groups spawn periodically and the main weapon auto-aims at the closest foe
-- Asteroids to mine for score
+- Asteroids can be mined for mineral drops using an auto-targeting laser
 - Single endless level with quick restart
 - Player health and high score displayed in the HUD; health drops on collision
 - Local high score stored on device using `shared_preferences`
 - Basic sound effects with a mute toggle on menu, HUD, pause and game over screens, plus an `M` key shortcut
 - Pause, resume or return to the menu via overlays (including game over screen)
 - Keyboard controls for desktop playtests (`WASD`/arrow keys to move, `Space` to shoot, `Escape` or `P` to pause or resume, `M` to mute, `Enter` starts or